ProphetLamb/rustic-sharp/doc/Rustic.Common/rustic.arithmetic.md

 [UInt64](https://docs.microsoft.com/en-us/dotnet/api/system.uint64)<br>

+**Remarks:**

+This should only be used on 64-bit.

 ### **FastMod(UInt32&, UInt32&, UInt64&)**

-Performs a mod operation using the multiplier pre-computed with Rustic.Arithmetic.GetFastModMultiplier(System.UInt32@).
+Performs a mod operation using the multiplier pre-computed with [Arithmetic.GetFastModMultiplier(UInt32&)](./rustic.arithmetic.md#getfastmodmultiplieruint32&).

 ```csharp
 public static uint FastMod(UInt32& value, UInt32& divisor, UInt64& multiplier)